 History major turned tech leader, alana Karen shares 8 Skills to THrive, not just survive, in your career.

 How did a self-described “history-poetry-drama-geek” go on to become a tech leader at Google?
-In our latest TARATALK, our guest Alana Karen shares lessons she’s learned on how to thrive, not just survive, in your career.
+In our latest TARATALK, our guest Alana Karen shares lessons she learned on how to thrive, not just survive, in her STEM career.
+So if job satisfaction is something on your mind, read on…

 Alana has been with Google for 19 years, rising from an entry-level gig to her role today as the Director of Search Platforms.
 Although the history major says it took her a while to consider herself a tech leader, today she embraces that title.